A Terrible Mercy

 oooo“He was ten years old last time I saw him.
 What’s he now?
 Twelve?”

-oooo“Twenty-four, and snatched fresh from college by the CIA – who are having to pluck the low-hanging fruit because all their top personnel are defecting to the private sector, once they get TS/SCI clearance.”
+oooo“Twenty-four, and snatched fresh from college by the CIA—who are having to pluck the low-hanging fruit because all their top personnel are defecting to the private sector, once they get TS/SCI clearance.”

 oooo“You’re saying Payton is a low-hanging fruit?”

 oooo“The exception.
-A real patriot.”
+A real patriot, by all counts.”

 oooo“He’s one of those crab-handed analysts you mentioned.
 He sifted the information from a variety of sources, and pushed it up the chain-of-command.”

-oooo“Let me guess, his supervisor wasn’t interested.”
+oooo“Let me guess; the chain of command wasn’t interested.”

 oooo“If you can credit it.”
 Fuller came as close to laughing as his physiognomy would allow.